Victoria Station Cartoon Cinema

 It never moved on to presenting feature films - one major drawback was that it had no toilets of its own (patrons had to come down the stairs, exit the cinema and walk a few yards to the public toilets on the railway station concourse).

-Operated by the Classic Cinemas chain, the Victoria was one of several small newsreel theatres in London and in later years showed continuous 1-hour programmes of short subjects and cartoons.
-It was quietly closed and demolished in 1981.
+Operated by the Classic Cinemas chain, the Victoria Station News Theatre was one of several small newsreel theatres in London and in later years showed continuous 1-hour programmes of short subjects and cartoons.
+It was quietly closed on 27th August 1981 with the Walt Disney short cartoon “The Hound That Thought He Was a Racoon” and an edition of Movietone News featuring the 1937 Coronation.
+It was later demolished.